MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-quick-start1-new-solution.md

 ![Excel template](./media/er-quick-start1-template-names.png)

 Report labels have been added as fixed text in English language.
-You can replace them by new Excel names to fill them in by language dependent text using ER format labels as you did for language dependent expressions in the configured model mapping.
+You can replace them by new Excel names to fill them in by language dependent text using ER format [labels](#AddMmLabels) as you did for language dependent expressions in the configured model mapping.
+In this case, ER labels must be added in the editable ER format.

 Custom report header has been specified to allow Excel do paging.